top of page

 3. Focus on Your Breath

-Take a few deep breaths to center yourself.
+Take a few deep breaths to centre yourself.
 Then, let your breathing flow naturally and observe each inhale and exhale.

 4. Contemplate Impermanence